Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mage} quality assessment can help operators screen and provide high-quality digital images to their subscribers.
-Therefore, developing image quality assessment (IQA) methods that align well with human subjective perception becomes extremely important.
-IQA can be categorized into full-reference IQA (FR-IQA)~\cite{wang2004image,zhang2011fsim,saha2016full}, reduced-reference IQA (RR-IQA)~\cite{rehman2012reduced}, and no-reference IQA (NR-IQA)~\cite{mittal2012no}.
+\IEEEPARstart{I}{mage} Quality Assessment (IQA)~\cite{continualIQA, Structural} is essential for perceptual image processing, image restoration, compression, and multimedia delivery.
+Therefore, developing IQA methods that align well with human subjective perception has become important.
+IQA can be categorized into Full-Reference IQA (FR-IQA)~\cite{wang2004image,zhang2011fsim,saha2016full}, Reduced-Reference IQA (RR-IQA)~\cite{rehman2012reduced}, and No-Reference IQA (NR-IQA)~\cite{mittal2012no, GMAD}.
 FR-IQA models are generally believed to be less practical than NR-IQA models because of their reliance on pristine images.
-However, recent studies~\cite{ding2020image,ding2021comparison,liao2024image} have shown that FR-IQA models can guide perceptual image enhancement, a task that poses challenges for many NR-IQA models~\cite{zhang2022perceptual}.
+However, recent studies~\cite{ding2020image, DeepJSD} have shown that FR-IQA models can guide perceptual image enhancement, a task that poses challenges for many NR-IQA models~\cite{zhang2022perceptual}.
 As such, FR-IQA models remain crucial.